Rapid Recovery Breast Augmentation St. Louis - Breast Enhancement Missouri

 Preparing for Surgery

-Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, Coumadin, ibuprofen or any other type of blood thinner.
+Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, Coumadin, ibuprofen or any other type of blood thinner before surgery.
 If you are older than 40, a mammogram within one year prior to the procedure is recommended as part of normal health screening.
 You will have an opportunity to try implants of various sizes inside a bra which will help you determine which size implant is best for you.
 Dr. Cabbabe will also measure your chest width to help you determine the best fit and shape for you.
+Dr. Cabbabe excels at making recommendations based on a patients desires and tissue characteristics.
+He is not a “one size fits all” surgeon and uses all of the various types of implants including all of the manufacturers to provide the best result possible.

 A good candidate for a breast augmentation procedure is anyone who desires to have more fullness or enhancement of their breasts.
 If the breast is significantly ptotic or droopy, a breast lift may be recommended as well.The realistic expectations for a patient undergoing this procedure would be enlargement of the breast, filling both the upper and lower poles of the breast.
 This procedure in and of itself does not lift the breast.
 A breast lift only will do that and requires additional scars.
 The common reasons why someone pursues this would be that they’re either very small to begin with or perhaps they have lost volume in their breasts, most commonly after having had children, breastfeeding, or weight loss.

-Breast augmentation surgery takes around 1 1/2 hours and antibiotics are given before and after the procedure, generally no drains are used and no massaging is generally needed either.
+Breast augmentation surgery takes around 1 1/2 hours to complete.
+Using the “Rapid Recovery” or “Flash Recovery” Techniques patients are given anti-inflammatories and Tylenol to “block pain before it starts” prior to surgery.
+During surgery, local anesthetics/numbing medicine is used in the skin and muscle to reduce pain after surgery.
+Antibiotics are given before the procedure, generally no drains are used and no massaging is generally recommended for most patients.
 Patients are able to shower the next day and go home in a bra.
+Use of anti-inflammatories in encouraged after surgery.
 Early range of motion is done with the arms.
 Patients will generally follow-up within 1 day to 1 week and then approximately 3-4 weeks later and then in several months.

 Nipple sensation and the ability to lactate are usually preserved in these procedures.
 Women are able to get mammograms after surgery and implants do not interfere with breast cancer detection.